 Step six: Load paper

-When you install new cartridges, the product prints an alignment page.
-Follow these steps to load paper into the product.
+When you install new cartridges, the printer prints an alignment page.
+Follow these steps to load paper into the printer.

 - Lift and hold the output tray in the open position.